netrisai/docs/maintenance-mode.rst

 Overview
 =================
-Maintenance mode is designed to help gracefully offload the traffic from a specific device from your inventory in order to perform maintenance on the current device with minimal impact on your network.
-You should turn on **Maintenance Mode** before starting the maintenance on the device and once it is finished, turn off again.
-To enable/disable **Maintenance Mode** go to **Inventory** section, choose the device you want, from 3-dot menu click edit, turn on **Maintenance Mode** by clicking on the checkbox and then save your changes as shown in the screenshot below:
+Maintenance mode is intended to assist in smoothly redirecting traffic away from a particular device in your inventory.
+This redirection allows for maintenance to be carried out on the device without causing significant disruptions to your network.
+It's advisable to activate Maintenance Mode prior to initiating maintenance procedures on the device.
+Once the maintenance is completed, you can deactivate Maintenance Mode.
+To toggle Maintenance Mode on or off, navigate to the Inventory section.
+Select the desired device, click on the three-dot menu, choose the "Edit" option, and then enable Maintenance Mode by selecting the checkbox and saving the changes as illustrated in the screenshot below:

 .. image:: images/maintenance-mode.png
     :align: center

 .. note::
-  Maintenance mode does its best to offload the traffic from the current device however it DOES NOT ensure that traffic will be completely offloaded.
+  Maintenance mode strives to redirect traffic away from the current device; however, please note that it does not guarantee the complete offloading of traffic.

 Maintenance Mode for Softgate
 ========